 Single Electric Breast Pump

-This type of pump only has one breast shield and bottle attached to the motor.
+This type of pump has one breast shield and bottle attached to the motor.
 This means you can only express from one breast at a time.
 If you’re looking for an electric pump to use less than twice a week, then consider a single pump.
-You’ll save money as single pumps are often cheaper than the double counter parts.
+You’ll save money, as single pumps are often cheaper than the double counter parts.
 You have a little more freedom to get tasks done as you will still have one hand free whilst expressing.
 To express both sides with a single pump will take around 20-40 minutes, depending on the pump efficiency.

 Double Electric Breast Pump

 This type of pump allows you to pump both breasts at the same time.
 A double breast pump is a major time saving strategy with expressing milk.
 It will take half the time as it would for you to pump with a single pump.
 If you are expressing more than three times daily you will need a double pump which has a high-performance motor to cope with the usage.
 If you have twins or trouble establishing your milk supply consider a double breast pump.
 Regular double pumping stimulates your prolactin hormones, to keep your milk supply high.
 It will take you around 10-20 minutes to empty both breasts with a double pump.